i9ntheory/shoukaku/README.md

 This is a fork of the [original](https://github.com/shipgirlproject/Shoukaku) with an attempt to make it solely compatible with [Bun](https://bun.sh/) and [Discord.js](https://discord.js.org/).
 This is not intended for public use and is only for personal use.
 Although, you are free to use it if you wish.

-Refer to the original repository for more information.

 ## License

 This project is a fork licensed under the [MIT License](LICENSE) originally made by [@Deivuu](https://github.com/Deivu).
 Please refer to the license for more information.